dogweather/forkful/content/en/go/dates-and-times/getting-the-current-date.md

   \ akin to \"Hello, World!\" in its ubiquity.
 It's essential for tasks ranging from\u2026"
 lastmod: '2024-03-13T22:44:59.640390-06:00'
 model: gpt-4-0125-preview
-summary: "Getting the current date in Go is a fundamental task for programmers, akin\
+summary: Getting the current date in Go is a fundamental task for programmers, akin to "Hello, World.
-  \ to \"Hello, World!\" in its ubiquity.
-It's essential for tasks ranging from\u2026"
 title: Getting the current date
 weight: 29
 ---